Mushroom-Daemon/doks/content/docs/3_psych_triggers/value.md

 ---
-title: "Proof of Value"
+title: "Show Proof of Value"
 description: "How to create a sense of urgency in your copy."
 summary: ""
 date: 2023-09-07T16:13:18+02:00
 lastmod: 2023-09-07T16:13:18+02:00
 draft: false
-weight: 910
+weight: 303
 toc: true
 seo:
   title: "" # custom title (optional)